空影

 LC_ALL="zh_CN.UTF-8"

 Then, execute the locale-gen command to use these locales in the system.
-It's best to restart the terminal after that.
+It is recommended to restart the terminal.

 sudo locale-gen